 - Use of the Emily Dickinson Museum or the Folger Shakespeare Library.

 For purposes of this policy, the terms below have the following meanings:

 College Facilities — any building, room, structure, or space—whether located indoors or outdoors—that is located on property owned or otherwise controlled by Amherst College (with the exceptions of the Emily Dickinson Museum and the Folger Shakespeare Library), including college grounds.

 Third Party — anyone other than an Amherst College 1) student (including student organization members) or 2) faculty or staff member acting in their official capacity.
 “Third Parties” include, but are not limited to, Amherst faculty members or staff members conducting personal business; students, faculty, or staff at another one of the Five Colleges; local nonprofit organizations; alumni; parents of Amherst College students; and residents of the Town of Amherst and other local communities.

 College Facilities are primarily intended for the core instructional and administrative functions of the college, which take precedence over all other uses.
 All uses of College Facilities must be consistent with the college’s educational mission, at the college’s sole discretion.
-While the college does not currently have a centralized procedure for reviewing requests to use College Facilities, many such facilities are overseen by the Office of Student Activities or the Office of Conferences and Special Events (CASE).
+While the college does not currently have a centralized procedure for reviewing requests to use College Facilities, many such facilities are overseen by the Office of Student Engagement and Leadership or the Office of Conferences and Special Events (CASE).
 Oversight of other College Facilities currently varies by facility, based on customary practice.